ambrosus/contract-example/README.md

 prod.env - variables for example

-\contract-example\src\tasks\deploy.js - example of how to deploy and call methods
+\contract-example\src\tasks\deploy.js - example of how to deploy contract and call its methods

 # usage
 1. change deploy parameters in prod.env (replace example adresses WEB3_CREATOR_PRIVATEKEY and WEB3_OWNER_PRIVATEKEY with your own)